Days of Our Lives: Americas

-In Barbados the show was very popular, though it ran several years behind the U.S. (the series began in Barbados in 1980 from the very first episode), and was aired on the island's lone television broadcaster, CBC TV 8.
+In Barbados the show was popular, though it ran several years behind the U.S. (the series began in Barbados in 1980 from the very first episode), and was aired on the island's lone television broadcaster, CBC TV 8.
 In 2014, the channel dropped the series.

-The series previously aired on Global in Canada; concurrent with the move to Peacock in the U.S., it moved to sister cable channel W Network starting September 12.
+The series previously aired on Global in Canada; concurrent with the move to Peacock in the U.S., it moved to sister cable channel W Network starting September 12, 2022.

 Oceania

 In Australia, Days of Our Lives was initially broadcast on the Nine Network from March 25, 1968, until April 26, 2013, when the network axed the show based on a commercial decision.
 During its run on the Nine Network in the early 2000s, episodes ended up being nearly five years behind the United States, due to the network's coverage of cricket each summer.
 In an attempt to get viewers up to date with the US, Nine aired a one-hour special on September 13, 2004, titled, Days of Our Lives: A New Day, which summarized four years of storylines and caused mixed feelings among regular viewers.
 This special was followed by episodes airing at the same pace as the US.
 However, the show ended up being behind the US again, and by April 2013, episodes were airing at a delay of 16 months.
 On June 17, 2013, Days of Our Lives resumed to Australian viewers free and on-demand through Sony's Crackle service, as well as across Crackle's web apps on mobile devices, connected TVs and game consoles.
 Crackle picked up where the Nine Network left off with 10 new episodes in its first week and seven new episodes every Monday thereafter.
 From January 20, 2014, Crackle began releasing five episodes each week.Days of Our Lives returned to Australian television on Foxtel's channel Arena in April 2014.
 It airs weekdays before The Young and the Restless at 12:00 pm AEST.
-In order to bring TV viewers up to date, Arena screened ten catch up episodes, each presented by Days of Our Lives cast members, from April 1 to 14, 2014, featuring key story lines missed during the 11-month Australian television hiatus.
+To bring TV viewers up to date, Arena screened ten catch up episodes, each presented by Days of Our Lives cast members, from April 1 to 14, 2014, featuring key story lines missed during the 11-month Australian television hiatus.
 Then on April 15, 2014, Arena began airing episodes at the same pace as the US.
 Arena also re-airs the last five aired episodes shown as an omnibus catch up edition each Sunday around 7:00 am AEST.